vercel-support/johnny.sh/content/blog/shadowsocks-proxies.md

 Also, you can replace `1314:1314` with whatever port you want to expose your proxy on.
 You might need to change this often, it's a cat and mouse game.

 ### Providers
 Managing your own server is cool, but it's hard to get serious performance out of it.
-If you need a fast daily driver, get an account with any of these providers:
+If you need a fast daily driver, get an account with any of these specialized shadowsocks providers:

 * [Monocloud](https://www.monocloud.me/)
 * [shadowsocks.ch](https://home.shadowsocks.ch/)